Study On Campus

 Only work comparable to that at Washington and Lee in level, nature, and field may be accepted for degree credit.
 In order to receive Washington and Lee credit, all documentation (official transcripts, required W&L forms, etc.) must be received by the University Registrar before the end of the first term in which the student is enrolled at W&L or, for students returning from study elsewhere, before the conclusion (last day of classes) of the first 13-week term completed by students upon their return to W&L.

-No more than 60 of the 120 credits required for the W&L degree may be earned elsewhere or by any other means than through courses offered at W&L or through formal exchanges (e.g., VMI, Mary Baldwin, Spelman).
-In other words, first-year incoming credits, transfer credits, courses taken abroad, etc., will not count in the 60 credits to be taken at W&L.
+No more than 60 of the 120 credits required for the W&L degree may be earned elsewhere or by any other means than through courses offered at W&L or through formal exchanges (e.g., VMI, Mary Baldwin).
+First-year incoming credits, transfer credits, courses taken abroad, etc., will not count in the 60 credits to be taken at W&L.

 Eligibility for Study Abroad:

-- Award of Credit Hours: The approval of credit hours applied to major requirements and the level at which they are applied (100, 200, etc.) will be determined only by the appropriate department head or departmental designee if W&L equivalent or dean for nonequivalent courses at W&L, as recorded on the student's Application for Degree Credit for Off-Campus Study.
-Those credits approved as equivalent to a specific W&L course number will meet the same requirements that W&L course does.
-Those credits approved as non-equivalent electives may be applied to major requirements with permission of the department head, but in order to meet general education (foundation and distribution) requirements will require a separate petition to the Committee on Courses and Degrees.
+- Award of Credit Hours: Credits approved as equivalent to a specific W&L course number will meet the same requirements that W&L course does.
+Those credits approved as non-equivalent elective credits may be applied to major requirements with permission of the department head.
+But in order to meet general education (Foundation and Distribution) requirements, courses require additional approval via a separate petition to the Committee on Courses and Degrees.

-- Number of Credit Hours: No strict correlation exists between contact hours in courses taken abroad and credit hours awarded by W&L.
+- Number of Credit Hours Abroad: No strict correlation exists between contact hours in courses taken abroad and credit hours awarded by W&L.

 a.
 A student pursuing a fully approved, full-time course of study abroad for a period roughly equivalent to W&L's fall or winter term will usually receive at least 13 credit hours from W&L upon the successful completion of all courses in this study.